yonis3/C--/USEFULTIPSFORVSCODE.md

 ## Other Good Extensions
-1. Advanced New File: "Create files anywhere in your workspace from the keyboard" 2.CODY AI "Cody is a coding AI assistant" [Good Link](https://www.youtube.com/watch?v=TALwI3J4asY&t=174s)
+1. Advanced New File: "Create files anywhere in your workspace from the keyboard"
+2. CODY AI "Cody is a coding AI assistant" [Good Link](https://www.youtube.com/watch?v=TALwI3J4asY&t=174s)